-Other income (expense), net primarily relates to interest expense as well as a gain from forgiveness of Paycheck Protection Program ("PPP") loans, a change in fair value of warrants classified as liabilities and a loss on the extinguishment of debt related to the Second Amendment and the Convertible Bridge Loan Advance.
+Other income (expense) primarily relates to interest expense as well as a gain from change in fair value of warrants and convertible debt (including interest on Senior and Subordinated convertible notes), a changes in fair value of Earn-out liability, loss on the extinguishment of debt related to the Second Amendment and the Convertible Bridge Loan Advance and gain from forgiveness of Paycheck Protection Program ("PPP") loans.

-The components of interest expense include interest expense payable under our subordinated notes, subordinated loan and security agreements, unsecured subordinated promissory notes, equipment financing and capital lease obligations.
+The components of interest expense include interest expense payable under subordinated notes, subordinated loan and security agreements, unsecured subordinated promissory notes, equipment financing and capital lease obligations.